Tigray war: Peace process

 Several proposals for peace negotiations and mediation were made involving some of the main groups involved in the war.
 Of these, this includes: an emergency Intergovernmental Authority on Development summit in December 2020; a joint statement by the National Congress of Great Tigray, the Tigray Independence Party, and Salsay Weyane Tigray describing their eight pre-conditions for peace in February 2021; a mediation group called "A3+1", (consisting of three African countries, Kenya, Niger and Tunisia, and one non-African country, Saint Vincent and the Grenadines) in July–August 2021; and a March–August 2022 ceasefire wherein Ethiopian and Tigrayan officials attempted to negotiate a peaceful end to the conflict.

 On 2 November 2022, the Ethiopian government and Tigrayan leaders signed a peace accord, with the African Union as a mediator, and agreed on "orderly, smooth and coordinated disarmament".
 The agreement was made effective the next day on 3 November, marking the second anniversary of the war.

 As part of this process, Prime Minister Abiy Ahmed appointed TPLF's Getachew Reda as head of the Interim Regional Administration of Tigray, and the Ethiopian parliament removed the TPLF from its terrorism list.

 Reactions

 The Tigray war has been the subject of numerous reactions and protests, both locally and worldwide.

+The Commission of Inquiry on Tigray Genocide was established by Tigrayan authorities in May 2022 to document the conflict.
+A report was released in October 2025, documenting their findings.